A Campaign to Make Listening Safe for All

 • 100 dB: hand drill, motorcycle

-These hair cells help translate soundwaves into electrical signals for the brain to process which is how we are able to make sense of what we hear.
-We have thousands of hair cells in each ear and these hair cells do not regenerate (unlike other types of cells).
-This means that any damage is permanent, affecting their capacity to carry out their function and resulting in noise induced hearing loss.
+These hair cells help translate sound waves into electrical signals for the brain to process, which is how we make sense of what we hear.
+We have thousands of hair cells in each ear, and these hair cells do not regenerate (unlike other types of cells).
+This means that any damage is permanent, affecting their capacity to carry out their function and resulting in noise-induced hearing loss.
+Muffled hearing can occur as a temporary condition caused by loud sounds, such as at concerts, due to the sensory cells in the ear being affected by noise.

 Impact of hearing loss